Memory Care for Alzheimer’s and other Dementias in Orlando

 Frequently Asked Questions

-For independent living residents of Legacy Pointe at UCF who find they need this specialized care, memory support services are offered in both our assisted living and skilled nursing neighborhoods.
+For independent living residents of Legacy Pointe at UCF who find they need specialized Alzheimer’s and dementia care, memory support services are offered in both our assisted living and skilled nursing neighborhoods.
 With the benefits of lifecare, if your loved one’s needs change, we’re equipped to enhance the level of care seamlessly.
 It’s part of the secure plan that protects your future at Legacy Pointe at UCF.

 Dementia refers to the loss of cognitive functions (thinking, reasoning, the ability to remember) that’s severe enough to interfere with a person’s daily functioning.
 This group of symptoms is not a disease per se, but may accompany certain diseases or conditions.
 Dementia is irreversible when caused by disease or certain injuries.
 It may be partially or fully reversible when caused by drugs, alcohol, depression, or imbalances in certain substances, such as hormones or vitamins.
 Alzheimer’s disease is the most common form of dementia.
 It’s a progressive, degenerative disease of the brain, characterized by loss of function and death of nerve cells in several brain areas.
 In turn, this can lead to loss of recent memories and new learning, and eventually old memories, too.